transdigiware/blockchain/glossary.md

 ## Solo
 {: #glossary-solo}
 A consensus plugin implementation for Hyperledger Fabric that results in a single ordering service node in the blockchain network.
 The Starter Plan network uses the Solo implementation.
 A Solo implementation is not intended for a production network.
-The alternatives to Solo are Raft and Kafka clusters.

 ## State database
 {: #glossary-state-database}
 Current state data is stored in a database on the peers for efficient reads and queries from chaincode.
-Starter Plan networks use CouchDB as the state database.
-Enterprise Plan Networks can use either LevelDB or CouchDB.
+You can select to use either LevelDB or CouchDB as the state database of your peers.

 ## Transaction
 {: #glossary-transaction}